 You may decorate the church however you like, but please use no thumbtacks or tape.
 If you want bows hung from the pews, wire works well.
 The altar guild will change the hangings in the church to white.
 There are also iron candelabra for votive candles available.
 They can be attached to the end of the pews down the center isle of the Sanctuary.
 Please ask well ahead of time if you would like to use them.
 Coordination of installation and removal of the candelabra requires us to schedule our team of installers and there will there will be an additional fee for this.

 What about bulletins?

 The church does not provide bulletins for your wedding.
 You can choose not to have bulletins at all, but if you do, it is important that the priest proof the bulletins before they are printed to make sure everything is in the right order.
 Your bulletins may be as simple or fancy, or detailed or streamlined as you wish.
-The Rev. LeeAnne Watkins has samples if you want to take a look at some.

 What about a rehearsal?